100+ MORE

 California's rates are above the national average for several compounding reasons:

-- EV Adoption: EVs are typically 10–30% more expensive to insure due to higher repair and battery replacement costs.
+EV Adoption: California leads the country in electric vehicle adoption.
+EVs are typically 10–30% more expensive to insure than comparable gas-powered vehicles due to higher repair and battery replacement costs.

-- Wildfire and Climate Exposure: Wildfires, flooding, and extreme weather events increase comprehensive claims.
+Wildfire and Climate Exposure: Wildfires, flooding, and extreme weather events increase comprehensive claims across the state.
+Over 8,000 fires burned more than one million acres in California in 2024 alone.

-- Urban Traffic Density: Dense freeway systems in Los Angeles and the Bay Area increase accident frequency and claim severity.
+Urban Traffic Density: Dense freeway systems in Los Angeles and the Bay Area increase accident frequency and claim severity, pushing rates higher in those ZIP codes — and indirectly affecting statewide averages.

 California Car Insurance Savings Summary